 There are so many things that Francophiles miss about the French capital while travel restrictions are in place, and chief amongst them is the food.
 At the heart of dining out in Paris is, of course, the humble bistro.
 For centuries they have popularized culinary classics like steak frites, coq au vin, gratin dauphinois, and… …read more

-Just before the travel freeze was put in place, we met up with travel blogger Vanessa Grall, aka Messy Nessy, to fuel our travel lust.
+We met up with travel blogger Vanessa Grall, aka Messy Nessy, to fuel our travel lust.
 Seeking out those spots that are worth their salt is Vanessa’s primary trade.
-A skilled storyteller, her blog is steeped in stories of under-the-radar places and iconic figures in cities… …read more
+A skilled storyteller, her blog is steeped in stories of under-the-radar places and iconic figures in cities like Paris, New York, and London.
+If there’s an… …read more